-1. In the Status bar, select the Tiles icon (2) to open the Application toolbar.
+1. In the Status bar, select the Tiles icon () to open the Application menu, shown.

 Note: The applications visible in the Applications toolbar can be changed by the user to any number of applications, up to eight, in any order.